ok-mo/SE-SDK-ok-dev/README.md

 The developer image includes all tools included in the build image as well as additional tools that are useful for development:

 - **VSCode Server**: use a familiar IDE from your desktop.
-Connect via the Docker plugin.
+Connect via the VSCode Docker extension.

 - **GDB Dashboard**: for easy graphical GDB debugging.